Microsoft 365 Copilot - Additional FAQs

 • Security and Compliance:

-• Microsoft 365 Copilot helps identify potential security risks and compliance violations in your documents and communications.
+• Helps identify potential security risks and compliance violations in your documents and communications.

-Is the content that Copilot for Microsoft 365 produces original?
+Is the content that Microsoft 365 Copilot produces original?

-What are the differences between Microsoft Copilot and Copilot for Microsoft 365?
+What are the differences between Microsoft 365 Copilot Chat and Copilot license?

-Microsoft Copilot is a web-based AI assistant that helps you write text, handle tasks, give advice, and more.
-It is available in both a paid, protected version and a free version.
-The protected version of Microsoft Copilot is included with Microsoft's A5 licensing at no additional charge to Texas A&M students and employees.
+Microsoft Copilot Chat is a web-based AI assistant that helps you write text, handle tasks, give advice, and more.
+The protected version of Microsoft Copilot Chat is included with Microsoft's A5 licensing at no additional charge to Texas A&M students and employees.
 To use the protected version, make sure you are logged in with your NetID and password.
 The protected version does not use your data to train Microsoft's other AI models.
-A free, non-protected version of Microsoft Copilot is also available, but we do not recommend using it with university data.
+A free, non-protected version of Microsoft Copilot Chat is available, but it is not recommended for use with university data.

-Copilot for Microsoft 365 is a separate, but similar product that is embedded into popular apps (Word, Excel, Teams, etc.) offering a more integrated experience with AI.
+Copilot license is a separate, but additional product that t must be purchased.
+Once the license is purchased and added to your Texas A&M Microsoft account, it is embedded into popular apps you use already, (Word, Excel, Teams, etc.) offering a more integrated experience with AI.
 It is available to Texas A&M employees for an additional fee.

 How can I use AI in my everyday work?